-In 2016 no impairment was recognized in connection with FTC merchandising rights.
+In 2017 there was no development in the legal case mentioned above therefore no further impairment was recognized in connection with FTC merchandising rights.

 12. Fair value

 The following table provides the fair value measurement hierarchy of the Group's assets and liabilities.